thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 You can verify this by checking that a `.git` subdirectory was created when you run `ls -a`.

-The .git subdirectory contains a number of subdirectories and files that keep wrack of all the changes happening in your working directory, or repo as it also called.
+The .git subdirectory contains a number of subdirectories and files that keep track of all the changes happening in your working directory, or repo as it also called.
 You will also find configuration details, a list of branches, Github remotes and also things called SHAs.
 SHAs are a long series of numbers used as a unique ID for your commits.
 Don't worry too much about that right now, just know that the *.git* subdirectory is where all that stuff related to your git repo is tracked.

 > Docs: [git manual](https://git-scm.com/docs/git-init) or `man git-init`